rastapasta/pokemon-go-xposed/README.md

-# Pokemon Go Xposed - Disable SSL pinpointing
+# Pokemon Go Xposed - Disables certificate pin pointing on the fly!

-This xposed module takes care of always letting the Pokemon Go app think it's in its trusted surrounding.
-Whatever trust chain is currently established, it will be replaced by the expected one.
+This Xposed module takes care of always letting the Pokemon Go app think it's in its trusted surrounding.
+Whatever trust chain is actually established when conneting to the API, it will be replaced by the one expected by the app.

 This makes MITM thingies like [pokemon-go-mitm](https://github.com/rastapasta/pokemon-go-mitm-node) work again :)